zhossainny/var-api/README.md

 ##  Running Tests
-- Deployed as a free service (Might be down or delayed start for the demo) https://var-api-avm.onrender.com/swagger-ui/index.html
+- Deployed as a free service (Might be down or delayed -  up to 5 mins to start, UNRELIABLE) https://var-api-avm.onrender.com/swagger-ui/index.html
 ## Download code and Run & Test (Without IntelliJ)
 ```bash